What a Gas! The U.S. Government and Exploding Gas Prices

 - Fact Sheet: President Bush's Four-Part Plan to Confront High Gasoline Prices

-- President Bush issued this plan last spring to ensure fair gasoline prices, increase fuel
+- President Bush issued this plan to ensure fair gasoline prices, increase fuel efficiency,

-- This is one example of the many recent bills that have been introduced in Congress to address
+- This is one example of the many bills that were introduced in Congress to address the causes

 http://thomas.loc.gov for terms like "gasoline price" or